Andereoo/TkinterWeb/README.md

 **A fast and lightweight web browser widget for Tkinter.**

 ## Overview
-**TkinterWeb offers bindings and extensions for the Tkhtml3 widget from http://tkhtml.tcl.tk, which enables displaying HTML and CSS code in Tkinter applications.**
+**TkinterWeb offers bindings and extensions to a modified version of the Tkhtml3 widget from http://tkhtml.tcl.tk, which enables displaying HTML and CSS code in Tkinter applications.**

 Some of TkinterWeb's uses include:
 * Displaying websites, feeds, help files, and other styled HTML